afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/InputHubTest/README.md

-# Integration test: behaviour of some inputs
+# Integration test: behavior of some inputs

 ## Purpose and summary